shreshthasingh00/PyTorch-Lightening-Assignment/README.md

 # PyTorch-Lightening-Assignment

-Binary classification on CIFAR 10 dataset
-Provides a pytorch lightening code on CIFAR10 with resnet18
+Provides a pytorch lightening code for binary classification on CIFAR10 with resnet18